jonathanmann/certified-gluten-free-product-identifier/README.md

 # Certified Gluten-free Product Identifier
-Use OpenCV to scan the images associated with a product to determine if a certified gluten-free logo appears.
-Although this program can be used to query an image for any pattern, it is well-calibrated for identifying the updated certified gluten-free logo.
+Although I have wanted to build this application for a while, the main purpose of this project was to test out the functionality of Copilot.
+Although this program can be used to query an image for any pattern, it is well-calibrated for identifying the relatively recently updated certified gluten-free logo.
+The program uses OpenCV to scan the images associated with a product to determine if a certified gluten-free logo appears.
+Apologies in advance for the incomplete documentation as this was mostly just a tech demo.
+If you would like to use this for something, feel free to reach out and I'll be happy to help.
 ![gf](https://github.com/jonathanmann/certified-gluten-free-product-identifier/blob/main/gf-query.png?raw=true)

 ## Quickstart
-After installing OpenCV (cv2) and numpy, simply import the library and start using the function to scan images for the query image.
-For best results, apply the calibration as described in the following section.
+After installing OpenCV (cv2) and numpy, simply start using the "query_is_in_image" function to scan images for the query image.
+For best results (especially if you plan to use a different query image), apply the calibration as described in the following section.
 ```
-print(query_is_in_image('gf-query.png', 'examples/gf-example2.jpg', debug=True))
+print(query_is_in_image('gf-query.png', 'examples/gf-example2.jpg', threshold=0.3, debug=True))
 ```

 ## Calibration